-Local Plan Reference Nature of Likely Impact Summary of Equality Impact Spatial Vision for Staffordshire Moorlands Positive for all equality groups All residents will benefit from the spatial vision; of particular relevance to the key equality themes are: Emphasis on the promotion of sustainable communities with access to suitable housing and facilities and services; Maintenance of the District's economy with a more flexible and pro-active approach to employment development and raising skills and opportunities; Meeting specific needs of younger and older people; Improving the diversity and quality of the District's natural and historic assets; and Improved town centres - welcoming, safe and appealing, quality and range of shops, services and facilities.
+Spatial Vision for Staffordshire Moorlands groups Itality All residents will benefit from the spatial vision: of particular relevance to the key equality Emphasis on the promotion of sustainable communities with access to suitable housing and facilities and services; Maintenance of the District's economy with a more flexible and pro-active approach to employment development and raising skills and opportunities; Meeting specific needs of younger and older people; Improving the diversity and quality of the District's natural and historic assets; and Improved town centres - welcoming, safe and appealing, quality and range of shops, services and facilities.
 No references to health or the Green Infrastructure Strategy.
 These would be beneficial due to ageing population and childhood obesity problem.
-Vision for Leek Positive for all equality groups All residents will benefit from the vision for Leek, of particular relevance to the key equality themes are: Leek's role as an increasingly important civic and service centre for its population; Improvement of diversity of employment opportunities, facilities and services; and Regeneration of underused areas providing new development opportunities.
+Vision for Leek Positive for all equality groups uality All residents will benefit from the vision for Leek, of particular relevance to the key equality themes are: Leek's role as an increasingly important civic and service centre for its population; Improvement of diversity of employment opportunities, facilities and services; and Regeneration of underused areas providing new development opportunities.
 No references to open space or the Green Infrastructure Strategy both of which could help to improve health and more specifically the childhood obesity problem in parts of the town.